 RS: I moved to New York City 18 years ago to pursue my art.
 I was painting portraits at the time.
 The city eventually became my muse.
 My earlier work is inspired by the overall experience of the city— walking through Manhattan at night with your headphones on, seeing all the buildings and lights go by.
 I connect my personal experience to our visual, collective memory of New York (that has been shaped by film, photography and painting).

-RR: How it how did you get from portraits to painting buildings and the city itself?
+RR: How did you get from portraits to painting buildings and the city itself?

 RS: I was always inspired by Kandinsky, and other modern artists who tried to create visual representations of music.
 I also wanted take the experience of New York City in cinema (with a soundtrack) and reflect that in my work.
 I thought about moving through the city, this very-fast paced place where things are changing all the time.
 But how could I capture that, how could I transform the sound and the experience into a flat image?
 My work strives to become a dual representation of our internal experience in the city and the literal space that we are in.
 Our experience and memory is changing as the space around us changes.